JFrogChina/jfrog-poc-samples/maven-sample/README.md

 - `maven-virtual`: A virtual repository that aggregates both `maven-local` and `maven-remote`.
 Set the `maven-local` as the default deployment repository.

-Your Python builds and resolutions will typically point to `maven-virtual`.
+Your Maven builds and resolutions will typically point to `maven-virtual`.

 ## Step-by-Step Instructions
 ### Configure Artifactory (JFrog CLI config)